Skip to product information

 Escape to the beaches of South Carolina with this Supper Club of ladies, each of whom is starting over in some way in their 40s.
 New loves, new lives, new businesses - and they're waiting for YOU, their new best friend!

-You'll get these 6 eBooks:
+You'll get these 6 eBooks or audiobooks:

 Book 1 - The Love List: Can she add fall in love at age 45 to the list and check it off?